JAMES MURDOCH NAPIER

 On the 2nd of December, 1884 James was elected a Member of the I.Mech.E.

-After his father's death in 1873 James carried on the family business in an ever-reducing scale until only seven employees remained upon his death on 23rd March 1895 in the family home adjoining the Works.
+After his father’s death in 1873 James carried on the family business in an ever-reducing scale until only seven employees remained upon his death on 23rd March 1895 in the family home adjoining the Works.
+The business passed to his youngest son.